 • Set up Play Suisse before the tournament begins.

-• Keep both TV and digital routes ready.
+• Keep both TV and digital routes ready, including the newer Play rollout where available.

 • Use official SRG listings for the final match split.